Miloepeng/LifeHack/client/README.md

 # AI Learning Platform

 A comprehensive AI-powered learning platform built with Next.js, TypeScript, and Supabase.
-Features role-based authentication for students and teachers, interactive question types, and real-time analytics.
+Designed to personalise learning for every student while giving teachers the insights they need to guide growth.
+We built this for the LifeHack Hackathon 2025 with a focus on Primary-level learners and future scalability.

-## 🚀 Features
+## Features

 ### For Students
 - **Subject Selection**: Choose from multiple subjects to learn